Skip to main content

 Error appeared right after servicing: board locked, not dead

-A two-year-old Samsung unit started flashing an error the moment the servicing technician left.
-The servicing company said the board had failed.
+A two-year-old Samsung unit started flashing an error the moment the servicing visit ended.
+It would not turn on, and the board looked dead.
 An error that appears at the exact moment of servicing earns a closer look before anything gets replaced.

 Case summary